ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

 Since release only a few weeks ago, Ragdoll is now used in production across the globe in over a dozen countries at the most major of studios, several dozens of mid-sized studios wanting to gain an advantage and hundreds of independent animators and riggers alike.

 And that is amazing, it is.
-But there something even more amazing has happened and will be what this next 4-part release is all about.
+But something even more amazing has happened and will be what this next 4-part release is all about.

 See, since launch I've had conversations with animators using Ragdoll for the very first time.
 One of those animators made a request that at first glance doesn't look like much.